Marine research tanks

 The European Xenopus Resource Centre (EXRC) at the University of Portsmouth is a not-for-profit organisation which aims to collect and create resources for the Xenopus research community.

-Situated at the University’s School of Biological Sciences, the EXRC is the world’s largest Xenopus research facility.
+Situated at the University’s School of the Environment and Life Sciences, the EXRC is the world’s largest Xenopus research facility.
 We receive and breed genetically-altered frogs, embryos and sperm, and distribute resources to over 150 research laboratories worldwide.

 The centre is funded by major funding organisations such as the Wellcome Trust, NERC and BBSRC, and our storage and office facilities occupy a 350 square metre site.